devhabib429/Resources/README.md

   border-radius: 12px;
   box-shadow: 0px 6px 10px rgba(0, 0, 0, 0.1);">
   <p style="font-size: 1.3rem; line-height: 1.8; color: #2c3e50;">
     Welcome!
 I'm thrilled to have you here.
 This is your go-to destination for all things tech, including the latest trends, deep dives into development practices, and actionable insights to grow your skills.
-Together, let’s embark on a journey to uncover the future of innovation.
   </p>
 </section>